sign-language-translator/sign-language-translator/README.md

 ## Credits and Gratitude

 This project started in October 2021 as a BS Computer Science final year project with 3 students and 1 supervisor.
-After 9 months at university, it became a hobby project for Mudassar who has continued it till at least 2024-04-24.
+After 9 months at university, it became a hobby project for Mudassar who has continued it till at least 2024-07-10.

 <details>
 <summary> Immense gratitude towards: (click to expand)</summary>

 - [Mudassar Iqbal](https://github.com/mdsrqbl) for coding the project so far.
-- [Rabbia Arshad](https://github.com/Rabbia-Arshad) for help in initial R&D and web development.
+- [Rabbia Arshad](https://github.com/Rabbia-Arshad) for help in initial R&D.
 - [Waqas Bin Abbas](https://github.com/Waqas-Bin-Abbas) for assistance in initial video data collection process.
-- Kamran Malik for setting the initial project scope, idea of motion transfer and connecting us with Hamza Foundation.
+- Kamran Malik for connecting us with Hamza Foundation.
-- [Hamza Foundation](https://www.youtube.com/@pslhamzafoundationacademyf7624/videos) (especially Ms Benish, Ms Rashda & Mr Zeeshan) for agreeing to collaborate and providing their sign dictionary, hearing-impaired performers for data creation, and creating the text2gloss dataset.
+- [Hamza Foundation](https://www.youtube.com/@pslhamzafoundationacademyf7624/videos) (especially Ms Benish, Ms Rashda & Mr Zeeshan) for agreeing to collaborate and providing their sign dictionary, hearing-impaired performers for data creation, and creating a text2gloss dataset.
 - [UrduHack](https://github.com/urduhack/urduhack) for their work on Urdu character normalization.
 - [Telha Bilal](https://github.com/TelhaBilal) for help in designing the architecture of some modules.